top of page

 Open Centers

-• Undefined Ajna can be forgetful, easily distracted, disorganized.
+• Undefined Ajna can be forgetful, easily distracted or overwhelmed, disorganized, sensory sensitive.

 • Undefined Head can be thinking about things that don't matter., easily distracted, starting but not finishing tasks, continually losing or misplacing things, forgetfulness